samaltaa/no-js-no-overhead-webcomponents/readme.md

-# Server-Side Rendering with FastAPI & Jinja2
+# No JS, No overhead Server-Side Rendering with FastAPI & Jinja2

 <div align="center">